jerryakpera/Node-CLI/README.md

 # Customer Management Node CLI

 A CLI for customer management built with Node, commander, inquirer and mongodb.
-Works from terminal
+Works from terminal with commands to add a customer, find a customer, update a customer, remove customers and list all customers

 ## Getting Started